 Our models for sensory serve as precise instantiations of scientific hypotheses and must therefore be tested and refined through comparison to experimental measurements.
 A component of our work is aimed at developing new experimental paradigms, including novel stimuli and analysis methods, for such experiments.

-In retina, we find that a general linear model (GLM), in which spiking responses arise from the superposition of a filtered stimulus signal, a feedback signal (embodying refractoriness and other forms of suppression excitation derived from the spike history), and a lateral connectivity signal (embodying influences from the spiking activity of other cells), provides a remarkably precise account of spike timing.
-We have developed methods for efficient and accurate determination of model parameters, and in a collaboration with E. J. Chichilnisky's lab (Salk Institute), we have fit these models to data from simultaneously recorded populations and used the fitted models to study the nature of information embedded in these spike trains.
+In retina, we find that a generalied linear model (GLM), in which spiking responses arise from the superposition of a filtered stimulus signal, a feedback signal (embodying refractoriness and other forms of suppression excitation derived from the spike history), and a lateral connectivity signal (embodying influences from the spiking activity of other cells), provides a remarkably precise account of spike timing.
+We have developed methods for efficient and accurate determination of model parameters, and in a collaboration with Liam Paninski (Columbia U) and E. J. Chichilnisky (Stanford U), we have fit these models to data from simultaneously recorded populations and used the fitted models to study the nature of information embedded in these spike trains.

 We have also been vigorously pursuing methods for describing neural responses in visual areas beyond V1, which can be loosely partitioned into two "pathways"—dorsal and ventral.
 The dorsal pathway (often called the motion pathway) contains neurons that respond to moving stimuli.
 Since the early 1990s, we have been developing and refining a physiological model for motion representation in the middle temporal (MT) dorsal area.
 This model is constructed in two stages of identical architecture, corresponding to neurons in V1 and MT.
 The commonality of structure in the two stages is an attractive feature of the model, since it is often noted that the local circuitry is similar across cortical areas.
 Selectivity of neurons in each stage is primarily determined by linear receptive fields, whose responses are then shaped by a rectifying nonlinearity, and divisive normalization (in which the response of each cell is divided by the summed responses of other cells).
 Simulations demonstrate that this two-stage model is remarkably consistent with a broad set of single-cell physiological data recorded in area MT.
 More recently, we have developed targeted stochastic motion stimuli that allow us to characterize the specific properties of individual MT neurons in terms of their V1 afferents.
 By examining human detection performance for such stimuli, we have produced strong evidence for the existence of such mechanisms in the human visual system.

 The representations of the ventral stream (often called the form pathway) are not as well understood but are generally believed to be involved in the analysis and recognition of visual patterns.
 We have developed a model for the representation of visual texture and used it to synthesize texture images that humans perceive as similar.
 By coupling this model with known receptive field properties of the ventral stream (specifically, the growth of receptive field size with eccentricity), we have been able to generate new forms of stimuli that exhibit severe peripheral distortion (scrambling of visual patterns, and a complete loss of recognizability) but are indistinguishable from intact photographs.
 We have used perceptual experiments to determine the sizes of neural receptive fields underlying these ambiguities, which allows us to identify the locus of this representation as area V2.
-Physiological experiments are currently under way (in collaboration with the Movshon lab) to elucidate these neural mechanisms.
+This led to a series of physiological experiments (in collaboration with the Movshon lab) in which we have used these stimuli to expose response properties of V2 neurons that are different from those in area V1.

 Finally, we have developed a model for the representation of auditory “textures” - sounds that arise from the superposition of many similar acoustic events (examples include rain, a swarm of insects, or an audience applauding).
 The model begins with known processing stages from the auditory periphery and culminates with the measurement of simple statistics of these stages.
 To test this model, we generate synthetic sounds engineered to match the statistics of real-world textures, and demonstrate that humans can recognize these nearly as well as their real-world counterparts.
 We hypothesize that the statistical measurements in our model reflect sensitivities of downstream neural populations, and thus provide a framework for further physiological investigations.